AdaCore/ada_language_server/doc/vscode-ug.md

 one of the two to keep a history.
 Which of the two you get depends on the command invoked, and on nothing else:

 - `References: Find All References` always fills the view.
-In Ada and GPR files the extension binds it to `Shift+F12`, so that the customary shortcut lands in the view rather than in the peek widget; elsewhere `Shift+F12` keeps its standard meaning of `Go to References`.
+In Ada files the extension binds it to `Shift+F12`, so that the customary shortcut lands in the view rather than in the peek widget; elsewhere `Shift+F12` keeps its standard meaning of `Go to References`.
 - `Go to References`, and `Peek > Peek References` — also reachable by holding `Ctrl` and clicking an entity — always open the peek widget, and leave the `References` view and its history untouched.